 Yes camping is included with the purchase of a Weekend Pass.
 Located in the beautiful boreal forest, rustic campsites are located throughout the festival site.
 Please note Single Day Passes do NOT include camping.

-NEW 2016: Over 20' Camper Units require a separate camper pass which can be purchased on our Buy Tickets page as of Febraury 1st, 2016.
+NEW 2016: Over 20' Camper Units require a separate camper pass which can be purchased on our Buy Tickets page.

 What are the camping facilities?

 Outhouses and water are available in the camping fields, there are also flush toilets in the Second Field.
 ‘Enviro stations’ are located in the First, Second and Third Fields where you can bring your recyclables, garbage and compostables.
 There is no electricity available.

 There are 3 camping areas.
 Quiet camping is in the third field (and in the loop leading to the third field) and will be enforced after 11pm.
 Late night partiers please camp in the first field.
 As sound carries throughout the site, it is advisable to bring earplugs to ensure a restful night’s sleep.
 Please respect quiet camping zones.
 RV’s, while allowed, may be restricted to the 1st Field depending on size and weather conditions.
 No hookups are available.
 Running generators is discouraged, because of noise bleed and disturbance to neighboring tenters.

 No, but there are large water tanks in every field.
 Bring your own containers.
 Don’t leave the water running, as there is a limited supply.
 There are no showers available.

 It’s important to preserve our natural resources; ie, water.
 The water for the tanks has to be hauled from Big River, so if you can be self-reliant and bring your own water supply you’ll help decrease the amount of trips we make to fill up the tanks.
 It goes a long way to helping keep the festival green and environmentally friendly.
 Make sure to think about what you’re packing in, as you will need to pack it out.